Wea017net/GkmStatus/README_en.md

 > If the window above appears on startup, it means `.NET Runtime 10.0` is not installed on your PC.
 Please click `Download it now`, then open and install the downloaded `windowsdesktop-runtime-10.0.x-win-x64.exe`.

 > [!TIP]
-> If "Settings -> `Monitor gakumas.exe and auto connect/disconnect`" is enabled, the app will automatically connect and disconnect from Discord by detecting the DMM GAMES version's launch status > without needing to press the connect button.
+> If "Settings -> Monitor gakumas.exe and auto connect/disconnect" is enabled, the app will automatically connect and disconnect from Discord by detecting the DMM GAMES version's launch status without needing to press the connect button.
 (This setting is enabled by default on the first launch).
 >
-> I recommend enabling all three settings: "`Run at system startup`", "`Start minimized in tray`", and "`Monitor gakumas.exe and auto connect/disconnect`".
+> I recommend enabling all three settings: "Run at system startup", "Start minimized in tray", and "Monitor gakumas.exe and auto connect/disconnect".
 This allows you to show and hide your status without having to manually open or operate the app.

 ## Important Notes